HelmholtzAI-FZJ/hearts-gym/docs/readme.md

 ### Sharing Checkpoints

-To share a checkpoint, you need the whole directory containing the checkpoint file.
+To share a checkpoint, you need the whole directory containing the checkpoint file (as listed by `python show_checkpoint_dirs.py`).
 In addition, you may want to share the `params.pkl` file next to the directory containing the checkpoint to share its configuration as well.

 ### Monitoring Training with TensorBoard